-One day, I’m in Emmental teaching a kid how to use an insulin pump and the next day, I’m at Geneva hospital to analyze glucose sensors.
-As a consultant in technical support and training for Medtronic Diabetes, my role is to train people living with diabetes how to use our technology (insulin pumps, glucose sensors and a data analysis software).
-I help them, as well as the health care professionals, to solve potential problems.
-It’s a very flexible job, but that also implies irregular hours and visits to clients every day and everywhere in Switzerland.
+One day, I am in Emmental teaching a child how to use an insulin pump.
+The next day, I am at Geneva hospital analyzing glucose sensors.
+As a consultant in technical support and training for Medtronic Diabetes, my role is to teach people living with diabetes how to use our technology (insulin pumps, glucose sensors and a data analysis software).
+I help the patients, but sometimes also the health care professionals, solve potential problems.
+It is a very flexible job, but it also implies irregular hours and visits to clients every day and everywhere in Switzerland.

 Thanks to my EPFL Master’s degree, I learn very fast and I very quickly understand technological systems: how the devices work, how to solve problems, how to interpret glucose data on our software.
-I don’t really use the formulas learned in books, but mostly the methodology and the rigorous working method I acquired during my studies.
-I could therefore adapt easily to my new job, to the pace and the language (Swiss-German).
+I do not really use the formulas learned in books, but mostly the methodology and the rigorous working method I acquired during my studies.
+I was therefore able to adapt easily to my new job, but also to the working pace and the language (Swiss-German).

 I always wanted to have a meaningful job that contributes to society.
 I was interested in the medical field or the energy sector, and as I like interacting with people, I chose the medical field.
-For my Master’s degree, I decided to go for a minor in biomedical technologies.
-I had specific classes and I could work on different projects in the EPFL Laboratory of Movement Analysis and Measurement, that are today closely related to my current job tasks.
+For my Master’s degree, I decided to take a minor in biomedical technologies.
+I had specific classes and I was able to work on different projects in the EPFL laboratory of movement analysis and measurement.
+Those courses and projects are closely related to my current job tasks.

-I studied Microengineering because it’s a multidisciplinary field that has allowed me to study various subjects and to keep an overview on projects.
-This criteria was very important to me, as I always had many interests, maybe too many, and I couldn’t pick up only one field of study.
-I would really recommend to students, if possible, to already have a first professional experience (internship, student job) during their studies, to develop their soft skills (foreign languages, management), create their network and understand what kind of jobs are available on the market!
-As at the end of my Master degree, I needed to have a lot of patience to find the exact job I was looking for… I found myself confronted to a saturated job market, and was hurt by my lack of non-academic experience.
-Unfortunately, it’s a situation most young graduates are not really prepared for.
+I studied Microengineering because it is a multidisciplinary field that has allowed me to study various subjects and to keep an overview on projects.
+This criteria was very important to me, as I had always had many interests – maybe too many – and I could not pick only one field of study.
+I would really advise students, if possible, to already have a first professional experience (internship, student job) during their studies.
+This allows them to develop their soft skills (foreign languages, management), create their own network and understand what kind of jobs are available on the market.
+At the end of my Master’s degree, I had to show patience to find the exact job I was looking for.
+I found myself confronted to a saturated job market, and was hurt by my lack of non-academic experience.
+Unfortunately, it is a situation most young graduates are not really prepared for.